Nyerguds/MobiusMapEditor/README.md

 * Red Alert globals are now limited to 0 to 29, since that is how they are defined in the game code.
 * The editor now specifically checks for the presence of the [Basic] and [Map] sections to see whether a file is indeed a C&C map.
 * Added checks on triggers containing Events or Actions that don't have their required House/Teamtype/Trigger filled in.
+* The automatic clearing of the obsolete clear terrain in RA1 will no longer mark the map as modified.
+* Red Alert solo mission detection now correctly takes into account win and lose triggers set to non-player houses.
+* Added new indicator for "Map symmetry".
+* Fixed bug in reporting on which cell objects are overlapping.
+* When clearing a trigger from a unit or building, the error screen will now report the cell of the affected object.
+* Unit and structure reading now happens before terrain and overlay, so in the event of an overlap, the units or structures will be preserved.

 ### Possible future features